Category Archives: English Version

 Bordering a hostile, ambitious neighbor, the trouble seems to be endless.

 China is the world’s most populous country, with a population of over 1.38 billion.
-It covers approximately 9.6 million square kilometers (the world’s second-largest country by land area, second only to Russia).
-Compare to China, Vietnam with the population of 94.5 million and the area 331,210 sq. km, is a tiny David beside the giant Goliath 30 times larger in area and 15 times more populous.
+It covers approximately 9.6 million square kilometers (the world’s second-largest country by land area).
+Compared to China, Vietnam with a population of 94.5 million and an area of 331,210 sq. km, is a tiny David beside the giant Goliath 30 times larger in the area and 15 times more populous.
 Continue reading Vietnam Is Facing the Clear and Imminent Threat of Chinese Colonization

 Peace Movements in South Vietnam in Mid-1960s